-When you think of holiday meals, Bay water quality probably isn’t the first thing that comes to mind.
-But every year, home cooks inadvertently worsen sewage pollution in San Francisco Bay.
+When you think of the holidays, Bay pollution probably isn’t the first thing that comes to mind.
+But every year, celebratory meals worsen sewage pollution in San Francisco Bay.

 This is no small issue: fatty clogs are one of the leading causes of sewage spills in the Bay Area.
-Sewage spills release bacteria and other pollutants that can hurt wildlife and people who come into contact with the water.
+Sewage spills contain bacteria and other pathogens that can hurt wildlife and people who come into contact with polluted water.

 Grease and fat plugs aren’t the only cause of sewage pollution.
 Many Bay Area sewage systems are old and need upgrades to prevent spills.
 Baykeeper has worked with 20 Bay Area cities to improve their sewer system infrastructure and stem the tide of rainy season sewage in the Bay.